|

 Tip #1: Getting started

 When I decided to take on this challenge, I knew I needed to mentally prepare myself for what was to come.
-I had to let go of any doubts and fears that lingered in my mind and focus on the present moment.
+I had to let go of any doubts and fears that I had in my mind and focus on my goals.

-Imagining myself completing the challenge was critical.
+Imagining myself completing the challenge was helpful.
 I would feel every emotion of joy and accomplishment.
-I also sought the support of my friends and family to keep me motivated and accountable throughout the journey.
+I also leaned on the support of my friends and family to keep me motivated and accountable throughout the journey.

-There were days when I didn’t feel like working out or sticking to my diet.
-The knowledge that each small step brought me closer to my goal gave me the strength to keep pushing forward.
+There were days when I didn’t feel like working out or sticking to my diet, but knowing that each small step was bringing me closer to my goals gave me the discipline to keep pushing forward.

 If you’re considering taking on this challenge, I can’t stress enough how important it is to take the time to plan out your approach.
 You won’t regret it.

 Make it non-negotiable and treat it like an important meeting or appointment you can’t miss.
-Additionally, find ways to make your workouts enjoyable and something to look forward to.
+Also, find ways to make your workouts enjoyable and something to look forward to.

 This could be finding a workout buddy, trying new workouts or classes, or listening to your favorite music or podcast while you exercise.